The giant in random graphs is almost local: Asymptotics and properties of the giant

 \section{Asymptotics and properties of the giant}

-In this section, we investigate the behavior of the giant component $|\Cmax|$ for random graphs that converge locally.
+In this section, we investigate the behaviour of the giant component $|\Cmax|$ for random graphs that converge locally.
 In Section \ref{sec-local-conv-in-prob}, we introduce the notion of local convergence in probability.
-In Section \ref{sec-bds-giant}, we study the asymptotic of $|\Cmax|$ for random graphs that converge locally in probability, and in Section \ref{sec-prop-giant} we investigate local properties of the giant.
+In Section \ref{sec-bds-giant}, we study the asymptotics of $|\Cmax|$ for random graphs that converge locally in probability under necessary and sufficient `giant-is-almost-local' condition, and in Section \ref{sec-prop-giant}, we investigate local properties of the giant.
+In Section \ref{sec-second-largest}, we provide examples for the law of large numbers of the giant, obtained through bounds proved elsewhere.
+In Section \ref{sec-GIOL-rev}, we give an alternative for the `giant-is-almost-local' condition that is often more convenient to establish.
+We start by introducing some useful notation used throughout this paper.